The 50 Best Christian High Schools in America

 ACA strives to help all students achieve academic success while developing a biblical worldview.
 Acquiring a biblical worldview does not occur solely in the classroom, however.
 From class trips and small groups who meet in faculty homes, to service retreats and class trips students are taught not just how to learn, but how to live as a child of Christ.

-High school students at BCA take four years of math and English, three years of science and social studies, one year of Bible, and two years of fine arts, P.E., and a language.
+High school students at BCA take four years of math and English, three years of science and social studies, four years of Bible and earn two full credits in fine arts (over four years), P.E., and a language.
 Electives include various concentrations of religion and Bible, college preparation/independent study, choir, robotics, accounting, business law, nutrition and wellness, psychology, health, theater, various art classes, and woodworking.
 Seniors may take painting, art history or Senior Studio.
 AP courses are offered in history, chemistry, and English.

-Chapel for grades 6–12 are held on Tuesdays from 10:10 to 11:00, when students are addressed by guest speakers, faculty, musical groups, or visiting missionaries, as well as BCA students.
+Chapel for grades 6--12 are held on Tuesdays from 8:30-9:15, when students are addressed by guest speakers, faculty, musical groups, or visiting missionaries, as well as BCA students.
+Chapel is also live-streamed through High School Cube--so anyone can watch it!

-Students have the opportunity to take private piano lessons, play in intramural sports, and participate in an instrumental or guitar ensemble, as well as in other clubs and activities.
+Students have the opportunity to take private piano lessons, participate in intramural sports or with one of 18 interscholastic teams, and participate in an instrumental or guitar ensemble, as well as in other clubs and activities.

 A fall retreat offers students the opportunity for fellowship and to grow spiritually while setting the tone for the school year.
 Students can participate in the creation of the yearbook, as well as the drama, music, band, and art programs.